alpeterson24/alpeterson24.github.io/_portfolio/bloccit.md

 title: Bloccit
 feature-img: "img/sample_feature_img.png"
 thumbnail-path: img/bloccit ss.png
-short-description: Reddit Replica created with Ruby on Rails!
+short-description: Reddit Replica created with Ruby on Rails and tested with Rspec
 ---

 Add some details about Bloccit